primer/react/CONTRIBUTING.md

 - Does the component have the appriopriate [type definitions in `index.d.ts`](#typescript-support)?
 - Is the component documented accurately?
 - Does the component have appropriate tests?
+- Does the work done increase the bundle size significantly?

+If everything looks great, the design systems team member will approve the pull request and merge when appropriate.
+You do not need to worry about merging it on your own, we'll take care of that for you :)

 ## Deploying and publishing